Skip to Main Content

 Let's assume that you are looking for a regulation by citation: 14 C.F.R.
 1217.106

-To retrieve a federal regulation by citation in govinfo, select the “Citation” tab from the homepage.
-Choose “Code of Federal Regulations” from the drop-down menu and select the year to search; select the most recent year (2021 currently) to view the current regulation.
+To retrieve a federal regulation by citation from govinfo select the “Citation” tab from the homepage.
+Choose “Code of Federal Regulations” from the drop-down menu and select the year to search; select the most recent year to view the current regulation.
 Choose the title and enter the part, subpart, and section number if you have it.
 Then, click “Search.”

 NOTE: If you select "Most Recent" for the year you will get a number of results, including the most recent, but also older versions.